OldManny/AutoMate/README.md

 5. **Set up environment variables**

-    Create a `.env` file in the root directory and add your API credentials and the src folder path.
-More instructions to come, once the Email automation feature is implemented.
+    Create a .env file in the root directory to store API credentials.
+(Further details will be added once the email automation feature is complete.)

+### Authentication

+When setting up AutoMate for the first time, you’ll now see a **Login** or **Register** prompt.
+Create your account using a secure password, which will be encrypted and stored locally.

+The login system:

+- **bcrypt-based encryption**: Passwords are hashed using bcrypt and stored locally for enhanced security.
+- **Local storage**: No passwords leave your machine.
+All authentication data remains under your control.
+- **Registration & login forms**: Register or log in to gain access to the application’s full feature set.

 ## Usage